hulksyed07/Rails_2_to_Rails_3_upgrade_doc/Rails_2_to_Rails_3_upgrade.md

 2. Replace 'RAILS_ROOT' to Rails.root
 3. Replace 'RAILS_ENV' to Rails.env
 4. Replace <% form_for ... %> with <%= form_for %>.
 Without the equals sign the form will never get displayed on the page.
-5. Replace 'logger' with Rails.logger
+5. Replace 'RAILS_DEFAULT_LOGGER' with Rails.logger
 6. A sample replacement of routes as per Rails 3 syntax is shown below:

   Rails 2